 Volunteer Role: Alpine Stewards provide outreach education to help protect the fragile alpine ecosystem on Franconia Ridge and on Mt.
 Washington summit cone trails.
 Stewards engage with hikers about Leave No Trace principles, alpine ecology, trail conditions, and backcountry safety.
 Stewards monitor alpine plants at designated research plots and may perform light trail maintenance.
 The Volunteer Alpine Steward Program is a partnership between the Appalachian Mountain Club, the White Mountain National Forest, and the Appalachian Trail Conservancy.

 Where and When

-- Franconia Ridge (meals & lodging at Greenleaf Hut)- Weekends, mid-May through late October - Franconia Ridge (camping at Liberty Springs Tentsite) -- Weekends, late-May through mid-October - Mt.
-Washington (meals & lodging at Pinkham)- Weekends, late May through mid-September
+- Franconia Ridge (camping at Liberty Springs) -- Weekends, late-May through mid-October - Mt.
+Washington (lodging at Pinkham)- Weekends, late-May through mid-October

 Cardigan Lodge Info Vols

 The Role of the Information Volunteer at Cardigan Lodge